Obmondo/kubeaid/argocd-helm-charts/filebeat/charts/filebeat/README.md

 Exiting: cannot obtain lockfile: connot start, data directory belongs to process with pid 8
 ```

+Sometimes, filebeat crashes unexpectedly and doesn't clean up the lockfile.
+For solving this follow the steps below:

+- make sure that the filebeat instance is not running on the node
-So you can delete the lockfile located at `data/filebeat.lock` by ssh'ing in the pod, this should fix the crashloop.
+- then you can delete the lockfile located at `data/filebeat.lock` by ssh'ing in the pod